ProtoconNet/protocon-general-doc/docs/cli/storage.rst

 verify-database
 --------------------------------------------------

-| By ``verify-database`` command, the database is verified by comparing it with the block data.
+| The ``verify-database`` command is used for verifying the database by comparing it with the block data.

 .. code-block:: shell